What compels someone to pick a book off a shelf that’s full of choices? Or to click on a book in a seemingly infinite online store?

 Below is an example of an author who tested two covers.
 However, the two titles are different, only one option included a subtitle, and only one option included the “superfitdads” logo.
 Any of these variances may have skewed the results.

 This poll would be less biased if each cover included the same title, subtitle, and author attribution.
 Then, the only test parameter would have been the cover design.

 Here’s a better example.
 This author is testing two cover designs.
-The title, subtitle, author attribution, and even graphic layout is the same.
+The title, subtitle, author attribution, and even graphic layout are the same.
 The only difference is the “Action Plan” stamp.
-By only testing one thing at one time, this author knows the stamp helps his cover.
+By only testing one thing at one time, this author knows the symbol helps his cover.